MichaelCurrin/code-cookbook/recipes/javascript/twitter/tweet.md

 Ideas to extend:

-- randomize the message.
+- Randomize the message.
-- take the message as a CLI parameter.
+- Take the message as a CLI parameter.
-- put this code behind a Node express serve or serverless function, where message comes in on the endpoint.
+- Put this code behind a Node express serve or serverless function, where message comes in on the endpoint.
 Note you'll need to look up more advanced user-based auth if you want to tweet on behalf of a user on your app.